RushiPardeshi/Deepfake/README.md

 # Deepfake

-DCGAN implementation for deepfake detection
+DCGAN implementation for deepfake generation and MesoNet-inspired implementation for deepfake generation